Sanjeet2835/Synapse-7/README.md

 * ImageNet (natural images)

-The system utilizes a custom `MultiGenDataset` class designed to aggregate training data from multiple diverse sources (e.g., Midjourney, DALL-E, Stable Diffusion) into a single unified stream.
+The system utilizes a custom `MultiGenDataset` class designed to aggregate training data from multiple diverse sources into a single unified stream.
 This ensures the model learns generalized artifacts rather than overfitting to a specific generator's style.

 ### **A. Data Directory Structure**